Twisted (co)homology of non-orientable Weyl semimetals: Topology of K²×S¹

-Recall that in the orientable case, charge cancellation is obtained from the sequence in Eq.~\eqref{eq:semimetal-MV-explicit} by noting that exactness forces the Weyl point charges in $\ZZ^k$ to sum to $0\in\ZZ$ whenever they descend from a semimetal phase.
-The reasoning is similar in the non-orientable case, but one needs to be a bit more careful in the sense that the group $\ZZ^k$ appearing in Eq.~\eqref{eq:explicit-sequence-nonorientable} no longer admits a canonical basis.
-Concretely, the group $H^2\left(\bigcup_{i=1}^k S^2_{w_i}\right) \cong \ZZ^k$ and its dual $H_0\left(W;\ZZtwist\right)$ cannot be directly interpreted as Weyl point charges, since the spheres surrounding the Weyl points no longer have a canonically defined orientation induced by the manifold $M$.
+In cohomology terms, the group $H^2\left(\bigcup_{i=1}^k S^2_{w_i}\right) \cong \ZZ^k$ cannot be directly interpreted as Weyl point charges, since the spheres surrounding the Weyl points no longer have a canonically defined orientation induced by the manifold $M$.
 Indeed, fixing a basis for this group is equivalent to fixing a specific orientation at each Weyl point, a choice that is directly related to the freedom to choose different fundamental domains in the manner illustrated in Fig.~\ref{fig:BZ_param}.
 Importantly, however, the map $\Sigma$ acts as a well-defined sum of the entries in this $\ZZ^k$, independently of this choice of basis: precisely because it maps onto $\ZZ_2$, it is invariant under changes of orientation ($\chi\equiv-\chi \mod{2}$).
 Therefore, we can write

 without fixing the sign of each $\chi_i$ in advance.

 With this knowledge in hand, the argument proceeds similarly to the orientable case: since the sequence is exact, charges initially belonging to a semimetal structure [which are therefore mapped into $\ZZ^k$ by the map $\beta$ in Eq.~\eqref{eq:explicit-sequence-nonorientable}] necessarily add to $0\in \ZZ_2$ in any basis.
 This is the precise coordinate-free interpretation of the mod 2 charge cancellation theorem presented in Eq.~\eqref{eq:mod2cc}, stemming from Ref.~\cite{fonseca2024}.
 Importantly, note that our construction imposes meaningful limits on the interpretation of this charge cancellation: on the one hand, the lack of a canonical basis represents an unphysical degree of freedom, implying that there is no physical interpretation in terms of a particular non-zero total charge; on the other hand, the appearance of $H^3(\KS)\cong\ZZ_2$ ensures that such an interpretation is also not mathematically meaningful, since the total charge is fundamentally a $\ZZ_2$ invariant.